 Day 4 Nov 15: Ollantaytambo / Aguas Calientes / Machu Picchu Afternoon 12N - 5:30 PM

 Up early for short walk to the station where you catch the morning train to Aguas Calientes, the gateway to Machu Picchu.
-Have quick lunch then continue by shuttle bus to the main entry of Machu Picchu for your afternoon guided tour followed by time to re-enter and explore on your own if desired.
-Return to the village for overnight in hotel.
+Have quick lunch then continue by shuttle bus to the main entry of Machu Picchu for your afternoon guided tour.
+Return to the village by shuttle bus for overnight in hotel.